jjchurch03/RoboboatTest/Comp_2024/README.md

 	- Lat/long (1+8 maybe 5)
 	- Yaw (2)
 - LiDAR
-	- figure out CDC ACM
 	- Return home
 	- Docking
- - MATLAB
- - 	Figure out what is useable for me and team!
-This will be the easier route if useable

 - YOLOv5 datasets
 	- Put updated ones in it's own created folder so it is easier to point to.
 Keep it in this area
 - Task 1
 	- Change part to grab inital waypoint and store as variable
 - Task 2
-	- Move into GPS folder
 	- Check pseudo for actual with new datasets
 	- add code that grabs waypoint/heading at end of course for spins
 - Task 3
-	- Move into Indiv folder
-	- Pics for posters
 	- Train for posters
 	- Pool testing for psuedo code
 - Task 4
 	- Create code in Indiv Folder
 	- See task3 for poster training
-	- add code that gets waypoint before start of task to make sure watergun does not blow boat too far away
 	- pool testing
 	- Update code as needed